To start, I should say that all at Europe PMC support Open

 It is an important discussion, but sometimes it can diminish the central

-benefits of Open Access – some of which are being highlighted this week by the Accelerating Science Award Program (ASAP) which recognises individuals who have applied
+message about the benefits of Open Access – some of which are being highlighted this week by the Accelerating Science Award Program (ASAP) which recognises individuals who have applied

 scientific research – published through Open Access – to innovate in any field